johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     Yeah I'd rather let them dig my grave shallow \
     Instead of selling out to something so hollow, hollow
   commentary: |
-    It takes a while to warm up, but there's a soulful and memorable riff waiting in the chorus to this somewhat morbid ballad from the Latvians.
+    It takes a while to warm up, but there’s a soulful and memorable riff waiting in the chorus to this somewhat morbid ballad from the Latvians.

-    It doesn't have the stand out moments of previous winning ballads like 2019 winner, *[Arcade](https://www.youtube.com/watch?v=R3D-r4ogr7s)*, but it's enjoyable nonetheless.
+    It doesn't have the stand out moments of previous winning ballads like 2019 winner, *[Arcade](https://www.youtube.com/watch?v=R3D-r4ogr7s)*, but it’s enjoyable nonetheless.

 - country: "Lithuania"
   shortcode: "LIT"